Patient Portal Health Professionals

 That’s why we believe in complete transparency when it comes to publishing our pregnancy success rates.

-We understand that interpreting success rates and comparing fertility clinics can be challenging as different providers often present their success rates in very different ways.
+We understand that interpreting success rates and comparing fertility clinics can be challenging, as different providers often present their success rates in very different ways.
 It’s important to us that you’re able to make an informed decision when choosing a fertility provider.
 You can access independent guidance and information on how to interpret success rates by clicking here.

-Continuously improving
+Continuously Improving

 We are continually striving to improve our success rates and outcomes for our patients.
 Read about the initiatives we are working on to improve our success rates here.